Required minimum distributions (RMDs)

 This “reset” will look like this: The beneficiary will “go back” to the year after the owner’s death and find their single life expectancy as of their age in that year using the new table.
 Then, one year will be deducted from the new life expectancy for each year since the first distribution year to get the divisor for the relevant post-2021 year.

 This can be complex as there are different rules for different years.
-Talk to your financial advisor and tax planning professional about your RMDs.
+Talk to your financial or tax planning professional about your RMDs.

 RMD penalties